EmmanuelOga/plangs2/README.md

 - [ ] Add a simple admin interface to locally tweak the data: **maybe out of scope?**
 - [ ] Contribution process: CLI tool?
 Ask type of resource, find URLs, etc.
+- [ ] Would be cool to be able to create a PR from the website itself.

 - [ ] Manually add more data and AI enrich.
 - [ ] Use the github API to procure more precise information of github repos.